Binance Portfolio Redesign

 Making the complicated feel intuitive.

 I started by mapping out my plan.
 Every design decision came back to one question: does this help the user understand how their money is actually doing?
-If it didn’t, it didn’t belong in the portfolio.
 I used four main steps to shape a portfolio experience that’s clear, intuitive, and truly focused on the user.
-And since I’m not a pro trader, I leaned on Claude to brainstorm ideas and double-check the info, making sure what I was designing actually make sense in the real world.
+And since I’m not a pro trader, I leaned on Claude to to pressure-test ideas along the way.

 I started by mapping out my plan.
 Every design decision came back to one question: does this help the user understand how their money is actually doing?
-If it didn’t, it didn’t belong in the portfolio.
 I used four main steps to shape a portfolio experience that’s clear, intuitive, and truly focused on the user.
-And since I’m not a pro trader, I leaned on Claude to brainstorm ideas and double-check the info, making sure what I was designing actually make sense in the real world.
+And since I’m not a pro trader, I leaned on Claude to to pressure-test ideas along the way.

 1